-Not so long ago we talked to you about the precarious legal position that existed in relation protecting yourself, your family and your possessions in your own home.
-In 2004 Padraig Nally was convicted for shooting dead a trespasser who had it seems terrorised him over a long period of time.
-There was public outcry at the time and after his convition was overturned there was a move to produce legislation which ended the confusion.
+Not so long ago, we talked to you about the precarious legal position of defending yourself, your family, and your possessions in your home.
+In 2004, Padraig Nally was convicted for shooting dead a trespasser who had, it seems, terrorized him over a long period.
+There was public outcry at the time, and after his conviction was overturned, there was a move to produce legislation, which ended the confusion.

-The Criminal Law (Defence and the Dwelling) Act 2011 came into effect on 13 January 2012 and clarifies the law concerning the defence of the home.
-It recognises the constitutional status of a person’s dwelling and makes it clear that a person may use reasonable force to defend themselves from intruders unlawfully in their home.
+The Criminal Law (Defence and the Dwelling) Act 2011 came into effect on 13 January 2012 and clarified the law concerning the defense of the home.
+It recognizes the constitutional status of a person’s dwelling and clarifies that they may use reasonable force to defend themselves from intruders unlawfully in their home.
 It allows for the use of such force as is reasonable in the circumstances to protect people in the dwelling from assault, to protect property, to prevent the commission of crime, or to make a lawful arrest.
-The act also extends the protection to the curtilage of the dwelling and explicitly provides that a person is not under an obligation to retreat from their home during an intrusion.
-It also provides that a person who uses reasonable force, as provided for in the act, cannot be sued for damages by a burglar and will not be guilty of an offence.
+The act also extends the protection to the curtilage of the dwelling.
+It explicitly provides that a person is not obligated to retreat from their home during an intrusion.
+It also provides that a person who uses reasonable force, as provided for in the act, cannot be sued for damages by a burglar and will not be guilty of an offense.

 The act makes the provision for the following: